 In relation to no recourse to public funds this has been retained as a significant governance issue.
-Internal Audit conducted follow up work further to a previous audit review in this area and were unable to gain the required level of assurance that controls have improved sufficiently.
+The outturn position for Nil Recourse was £2.8m net expenditure and a variance of £1.8m overspend, this is a decrease of (£381k) from 2019/20.
 This remains an area of close monitoring and represents a financial pressure on the Council's financial position.

 A significant fine resulting from a data breach under the General Data Protection Regulation remains a risk to the Council.
 Although there have been minor breaches, the risk of a material breach has increased with the arrangements to deal with the pandemic and the increase in significant remote working.
+Additional measures are proposed to mitigate this risk, such as compulsory cyber security training.

-During 2019/20, the Medium Term Financial Strategy (MTFS) was closely monitored and any risks in achieving the required financial savings contained within the Strategy were been assessed.
-The 2018/19 external audit opinion concluded that while there were risks and demand pressures the Council had set realistic savings targets based on reasonable assumptions.
-However the risks associated with the pandemic and the longer-term uncertainty, locally and nationally, now presents a significant challenge and this should be included under the Annual Governance Statement.
+During 2020/21, the Medium Team Financial Strategy (MTFS) was closely monitored and the risks associated with the pandemic and the longer term uncertainty, locally and nationally, now presents a significant challenge and this should be included under the Annual Governance Statement.
+The MTFS will be revised building on the Council's Continuous Improvement model.

-During 2020/21 Members of the Audit and Risk Management Panel will be kept abreast of on-going progress achieved in these areas with a view to removing each area as a significant governance issue in the next Annual Governance Statement.
+During 2021/22 Members of the Audit and Risk Management Panel will be kept abreast of on-going progress achieved in these areas with a view to removing each area as a significant governance issue in the next Annual Governance Statement.